Samjith888/Keras-retinanet-Training-on-custom-datasets-for-Object-Detection-/README.md

 Note : Make sure that tensorflow is installed in the machine

 ## Prepare Data for training
-1. Clone or download this repository
+1. Clone or download this repository.
+2. Delete files inside snapshot,tensorboard,dataset/annotation and dataset/images in this directory.
-2. Paste all training images in dataset/images directory.
+3. Paste all training images in dataset/images directory.
-3. Next step is to create annotation file for each images and place all annotation xml files in dataset/annotations directory.
+4. Next step is to create annotation file for each images and place all annotation xml files in dataset/annotations directory.
 Which will be in xml format.
 LabelImg is one of the tool which can be used for annotation.
 	 [LabelImg github](https://github.com/tzutalin/labelImg) or [LabelImg exe](https://tzutalin.github.io/labelImg/)
-4. Then have to set the config file custom_dataset_config.py inside config directory.
+5. Then have to set the config file custom_dataset_config.py inside config directory.
    Here set the path for annotation, image, train.csv files and also set the path where the classes.csv have to be
 	 saved.
 TRAIN_TEST_SPLIT value will split the data for training and testing.
-5. create train.csv, test.csv and classes.csv by using build_dataset.py inside this directory.
+6. create train.csv, test.csv and classes.csv by using build_dataset.py inside this directory.
     Run the following command inside the directory

 		`python build_dataset.py`